syntax-tree/nlcst-is-literal/readme.md

 *   `Meant as a literal is - foo.`
 *   `The word “foo” is meant as a literal.`

+## Types

+This package is fully typed with [TypeScript][].
+It exports no additional types.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related

 *   [`nlcst-normalize`](https://github.com/syntax-tree/nlcst-normalize)
-    — Normalize a word for easier comparison
+    — normalize a word for easier comparison
 *   [`nlcst-search`](https://github.com/syntax-tree/nlcst-search)
-    — Search for patterns
+    — search for patterns

 ## Contribute

-See [`contributing.md` in `syntax-tree/.github`][contributing] for ways to get started.
+See [`contributing.md`][contributing] in [`syntax-tree/.github`][health] for
+ways to get started.
 See [`support.md`][support] for ways to get help.

 This project has a [code of conduct][coc].